xiven/react_app/backend/README.md

-Backend API for a React App.
+Express.js API for a React App.

-This API uses PostgreSQL for user authentication.
+This API written in Node.js with Express uses PostgreSQL for user authentication.